Courses and Registrations

 The video link above will take you to the Pre-Registration video guide.
 To be able to view the video, you will need to sign in to Office 365 using your InSIS email@example.com.

 Automated registration is a process where the student is not involved.
-During this time, the registration to courses is not open.
+During this time, registration for courses is not open.

-Each course has its capacity, in the pre-registration phase all students select their wished courses and their planned schedules.
-Then, the automated registration takes place and compares the students’ demand and the capacity of the course and select the students (based on several criteria) that will be registered.
+Each course has its capacity; in the pre-registration phase, all students select their desired courses and their planned schedules.
+Then, the automated registration takes place and compares the students’ demand and the capacity of the course and selects the students (based on several criteria) that will be registered.

-You can delete courses after the automated registration BUT you cannot end up with less credits that the system put through the automated registration – e.g. you registered for courses of total amount of 30 ECTS, after the automated registration you have 27 ECTS.
+You can delete courses after the automated registration, BUT you cannot end up with fewer credits than the system put through the automated registration – e.g., you registered for courses of a total amount of 30 ECTS; after the automated registration, you have 27 ECTS.
 So that is the minimum you have to study during the semester.
-You can add courses and delete another but you have to have still 27 ECTS as minimum.
+You can add courses and delete others, but you have to have still 27 ECTS as a minimum.

 This stage is based on time competition, first come, first served!
-(See the time schedule of the registration Fall Semester 2019 – time and date for changes based on the year of study).
-The free places are visible in brackets. – Student can see whether she/he was enrolled or not once she/he enters the enrollment. – If the student was not enrolled automatically, she/he needs to be fast and compete with the others for the free places.
+(See the time schedule of the registration for Fall Semester 2024 in the Academic Calendar – time and date for changes based on the year of study).
+The free places are visible in brackets. – Students can see whether they were enrolled or not once they enter the enrollment. – If the student was not enrolled automatically, they need to be fast and compete with the others for the free places.

-During the registration, InSIS makes internal technical processes and during this time, the registration to courses is not open.
-During the enrollment stage, the student is able to add courses to her/his previously planned schedule, if there is a free capacity.
-However, you cannot delete courses, if it means that you will not achieve the amount of ECTS you were automatically accepted according to your pre-registration order and you were signed up for!!!
+During the registration, InSIS makes internal technical processes, and during this time, the registration for courses is not open.
+During the enrollment stage, the student is able to add courses to their previously planned schedule if there is a free capacity.
+However, you cannot delete courses if it means that you will not achieve the amount of ECTS you were automatically accepted according to your pre-registration order and you were signed up for!!!